-The purchase is conducted via PayPal.
-Once approved, you will be sent an email that contains the link to access the file.
+The purchase is conducted via PayPal (which also accepts credit cards).
+Once finalized, you will be sent an email that contains the link to access the file.

 Contents of the Market Segmentation Study Guide

 Understanding the Segmentation, Targeting, Positioning (STP) Process